-1 0 Restriction Workaround If you are managing Storage Arrays with the host-agent software, do not download an NVSRAM configuration settings file with the Access Volume Disabled attribute.
+Restriction Workaround Clicking on the vertical scroll arrows (either up or down) causes the scroll box to move all the way to the opposite end of the scroll bar.
+This is a known defect in the Java Runtime Environment.
+Click the scroll box and slide it until you reach the desired position in the window.
+If you are managing Storage Arrays with the host-agent software, do not download an NVSRAM configuration settings file with the Access Volume Disabled attribute.
 Doing so deletes the Access Volume on host-agent managed Storage Arrays, causing those Storage Arrays to become inaccessible.
-If you download NVSRAM files to a host-agent managed Storage Array using the Storage Array >> Download >> NVSRAM option, select an NVSRAM file in the NVSRAM Download File Selection area, and then check the File Information to make sure that the file does not contain the Access Volume Disabled attribute.
-Important: If you accidentally delete the Access Volume, contact your customer support representative for assistance.
+If you download NVSRAM files to a host-agent managed Storage Array using the Storage Array > Download > NVSRAM option select an NVSRAM file in the NVSRAM Download File Selection area, and then check th File Information to make sure that the file does not contain the Access Volume Disabled attribute.
+Note: If you accidentally delete the Access Volume, contact your customer support representative for assistance.
 After trying to add a host device to the management domain of more than five clients, the host-agent managed Storage Arrays attached to that host become unresponsive.
-A single instance of the host-agent software can only communicate with five or fewer clients.
+A single instance of the host-agent software car only communicate with five or fewer clients.
 When both ports of a dual-port Fibre Channel drive fail while the drive is part of a Storage Array, both A and B loops are brought down.
 You will lose access to the data on the storage devices.
 The probability of both ports failing on a single drive is remote.
 For example, based on 1.2 million hours MTBF, the likelihood for both ports to fail is 0.08%.
 Shut down all drive tray(s) and the controller tray.
 Power up all of the drive tray(s) and then power up the controller tray.
 The drive with the port failures will not display in the Array Management window.
 Revive any failed drives caused by the drive failure (data integrity is preserved.)
 Replace the drive that does not display in the Array Management window with a good drive.
 Reconstruction begins and the volume is restored.
 When using 73 GB drives, limit the number of drives used in a volume group to 29 or less.
 None.
-After pulling all drives from a Storage Array, the storage management software prompts you for a password when you start the software or when you perform protected operations.
-Any password you enter fails.
-Password information is stored on a reserved area of each drive on the Storage Array.
-Each drive stores a mirrored copy of the password data.
-With no drives in the Storage Array, the storage management software does not find the password data when you attempt password protected operations.
-Add one of the drives to the Storage Array and reattempt the operation.

-Table 4-1 (continued) Restrictions for the IRIX Operating Environment
+Table 4-1 Restrictions for the IRIX Operating Environment Table 4-1 Restrictions for the IKIA Operating Environment